By Stephanie Younger •

 18. “That was in the past.
 They’ve probably changed.
 It’s not like they’re still racist.” – This is the equivalent of “Things have changed a lot since the ’60s.
 Get over it.”
 The way society changes over time doesn’t make the experiences Black people especially Black girls, had, and still have to endure, any less valid.
 We also have to ask ourselves if we all have had access to the same opportunities and privileges.

 19. “I’m really sorry you feel that way.” – When a robotics team refused to let me be their programmer because I was Black, I was told this by a feminist who worked with me and stood by as I faced racism.
 The reason why this isn’t a genuine apology is because a real apology fully acknowledges what one did wrong, and a significant change in behavior.

 20. *Unfollows Black friends Instagram because of their politics* – I recently connected with several of my classmates from elementary school on social media, only to find that several of them unfollowed me.
 If you think I’m being too sensitive about this, put yourself in my shoes, and imagine losing your childhood friends because your work uplifts marginalized groups of people.

-Written by Stephanie Younger, a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.
+Stephanie Younger is a 15-year-old Black student, aspiring computer programmer, poet, writer and a Central Virginia based activist.